Eclectica, Granite Springs

 Murphy’s eyes narrowed, but he didn’t press.

-Cormac leaned back against the couch cushions.
+Cormac settled back against the overstuffed cushions.
 “She swore revenge.”

 “That she did.”